DriftwoodPalace/Hodl-Guide/hodl-guide_64_eps-mac.md

 #### Single wallet

 If you want to add single wallet, for example with one key from a hardware wallet.
 Follow the same procedure.
 Open the wallet in Electrum and go to Wallet>Information and copy the Master Public Key.
-Pick a name and paste it to the config.cfg file.
+Pick a name and paste it to the config.ini file.
 For example:

 ```
 Hw_wallet1 = xpubkg4QUp5XpUdNf2uGXvQmnD4zcofZ1MN6Fo8PjqQ…
 ```

-### Rest of the config.cfg file
+### Rest of the config.ini file

 If you’ve moved your Bitcoin data directory (where your blocks and chainstate are stored) you need to add that directory to the line `datadir` (you might need to add this even if you use the default location, default locations can be found [here](https://en.bitcoin.it/wiki/Data_directory){:target="_blank"}.
 For example: